c4s4/neon/doc/usermanual.md

 given builtin, you would type `neon -builtin foo`.
 To list all available tasks, you have option `-tasks` and to get help on a given task, you would type `neon -task foo`.
-Option `-refs` will output on console help for all builtins and task in Markdown format (this is the way reference documentation is generated).
+Option `-refs` will output on console help for all builtins and tasks in Markdown format (this is the way reference documentation is generated).

 By default, build output is colored on Unix systems for dark terminals (that is